-Acute knee injuries can arise from sudden trauma, such as an awkward fall, collision or twist of the joint.
+Acute knee injuries can arise from sudden trauma, such as an awkward fall, collision or twist of the joint, causing knee pain.
 Overuse injuries result from continuous activity or overload, such as running, jumping, cycling, weight training or bushwalking.

 These start gradually and usually relate to a range of factors such as structural or biomechanical problems, training methods, footwear, technique, running style and/or insufficient resting periods.The knee joint is comprised of various components including ligaments and menisci (cartilage) which are susceptible to injury.